 If you hook a right at the West 7th bridge and take the pedestrian crossing and bikes lanes into downtown, dine al fresco at Bird Cafe or Del Frisco's Grille, both boast patios that overlook the Sundance Square Plaza.

 The Tarrant Regional Water District has a great map of the area and an app for your phone as you plan your trip.
-You may remember the trail rules from Rush Olson’s recent piece on the trails: Stay alert, keep an eye out for the emergency marker numbers which will help rescuers reach you in a timely manner, and pick up after your pups.
+Remember: stay alert, keep an eye out for the emergency marker numbers which will help rescuers reach you in a timely manner, and practice social distancing.
 And don't forget to drink responsibly and stay hydrated!